 During Dr. Mummah's four-year tenure as Executive Director, DreamCatchers was recognized by the City of Palo Alto with a Community Star Award for Outstanding Public Service, U.S. Congress Special Recognition, the Stanford Bingham Fund for Student Innovation, and a Stanford Community Partnership Award.
 In 2010, she was invited to present her work with DreamCatchers at Stanford’s Leading Matters Bay Area Conference and at the Leadership Luncheon hosted by Cap and Gown, Stanford’s Honor Society for Women Leaders.

-Since 2012, Dr. Mummah has served as President of the DreamCatchers Board of Directors.
+Dr. Mummah served as President of the DreamCatchers Board of Directors from 2012-2017.

 At IDEO, the award-winning global innovation firm, she now leads design thinking processes to guide innovation and behavior design for products, systems, and services.
 She consults with organizations around designing for behavior change and has advised Fortune 500 companies and startups including Google and Facebook.